 Antiquity as a standard

-The standard for classicism was the Greco-Roman antiquity, which is reflected in the name of the movement: French word classicisme is derived from the Latin adjective classicus, meaning "exemplary", "belonging to the highest class of Roman citizens".
+The standard for classicism was the Greco-Roman antiquity, which is reflected in the name of the art movement: the French word classicisme is derived from the Latin adjective classicus, meaning "exemplary", "belonging to the highest class of Roman citizens".
 The art of ancient Greece and ancient Rome was declared a model of harmony, which can be achieved, guided by reason.

 Classicism established a hierarchy of genres which had to remain pure, without any mixing: historical, mythological and religious painting belonged to the high genres, while still lifes, landscapes and portraits — to the low ones.